Al Owaina

-Al Owaina (لعوينة; also spelled Leawaina and Al Uwaynah) is a village in Qatar located in the municipality of Al-Shahaniya.
+Al Owaina (لعوينة; also spelled Leawaina and Al Uwaynah) is a small village in western Qatar located in the municipality of Al-Shahaniya.
 The closest sizable settlement is the industrial city of Dukhan.
+Situated to the immediate south of the Dukhan Highway, the capital Doha is located some 50 miles away.
+Similar to many other rural settlements in Qatar, its population rapidly fell in the late 20th century amidst government efforts to resettle rural residents to Doha.

 Etymology

-The name "Owaina" originated from the Arabic word "ain", which is the term used for a natural source of freshwater, and, in this case, was the name chosen for a nearby well after which the whole area derived its name from.
+The name Owaina originated from the Arabic word ʿayn, which is the term used for a natural source of freshwater.
+In this case, it was the name given to a nearby well, from which the entire area later took its name.

 Infrastructure

+In July 1985, the government announced it had begun a campaign to distribute fresh water to rural villages in Qatar suffering from water shortages.
+As part of this campaign, QAR 125,000 was allocated towards water distribution in Al Owaina.

 Hejen Racing Committee maintains a camel hospital in the village called Tharb Camel Hospital.
 It is the first hospital of its kind in the country.
 The hospital doubles as a camel breeding center and is strategically located in the isolated west in order to avoid the negative effects of urbanization on the health of the camels.

 UrbaCon General Contracting carried out the Leawaina Majlis Project to the improve infrastructure of the village in 2012.